Kong/terraform-provider-konnect/docs/resources/gateway_partial.md

 Optional:

-- `auth_provider` (String) Auth providers to be used to authenticate to a Cloud Provider's Redis instance. must be one of ["aws", "azure", "gcp"]
+- `auth_provider` (String) Auth providers to be used to authenticate to a Cloud Provider's Redis instance. possible known values include one of ["aws", "azure", "gcp"]
 - `aws_access_key_id` (String) AWS Access Key ID to be used for authentication when `auth_provider` is set to `aws`.
 - `aws_assume_role_arn` (String) The ARN of the IAM role to assume for generating ElastiCache IAM authentication tokens.
 - `aws_cache_name` (String) The name of the AWS Elasticache cluster when `auth_provider` is set to `aws`.